hotwax/oms-documentation/API authentication.md

 1. `updateInventory`

 Note: Before using the APIs requiring an authentication token, the user must ask for a bearer token from HotWax.

+To learn more about Bearer token authentication, watch this [video](https://youtu.be/n-IFlWGX1t4)